wako69420/whisky-book/src/game-support/counter-strike-2.md

 > [!IMPORTANT]
 > This will disable controller input, but improves the FPS from 10 -> 100
+> Input lag with external mouse and frame drops randomly

 - Start CS2 from Steam as normal